Education Studies - Visual Arts

 What is the Master in Education Studies (Visual Arts)?

 Graduates will have the ability to critically appraise and reconceptualise approaches, and to break out of established patterns in order to explore things in different ways.
-In addition, they will have the expertise to contribute to local, national or international communities of practice within arts and education.
+In addition, they will acquire the expertise to contribute to local, national or international communities of practice within arts and education.

 Who is the course for?